Vänner och fiender

 Vänner och fiender (Friends and Foes) is a Swedish soap opera that aired between 1996 and 2000.
 It was produced by Jarowskij and first broadcast on TV3, but in 1997 Kanal 5 purchased the rights to broadcast it.
 The channel did so until 2000 when the show was cancelled.
 A total of 720 episodes were shot.

 The show takes place in a fictional town called Erikshamn.

-A Norwegian version named Venner og fiender was also produced, although it was no big success and only lasted 170 episodes.
+A Norwegian version named Venner og fiender was also produced on sister network TVNorge in 1998, with a total of 170 episodes.
+However, disappointingly low viewership (33,000 viewers out of a potential 200,000) caused the last 30 episodes to never be aired.